 And eat at Restaurant Es Mollet

-Colonia de Sant Pere has a lot of quite fancy restaurants that while not too expensive still felt a little too upscale for my tastes (did I already mention that restaurants make me nervous?).
-Dan’s mom had recommended that we go to a “caf” (Brits, what is caf short for?
-Café?
-Cafeteria?) on the seafront which we didn’t manage to find (it was actually in the yacht house) but we did eat dinner at a lovely local restaurant right across from the port, Restaurant Es Mollet.
+Colonia de Sant Pere has a lot of quite fancy restaurants that while not too expensive still felt a little too upscale for my tastes, but then my friends and I stumbled on a lovely local restaurant right across from the port, Restaurant Es Mollet.

-No one spoke English there and Dan’s Spanish is limited (as opposed to my Spanish which is just French with a Spanish accent) so they ended up just choosing dishes for us and they were so good.
+No one spoke English there and my Spanish is just French with a Spanish accent, so they ended up just choosing dishes for us and they were so good.
 But aside from the food, I really just loved people watching here, as it seemed to be a bit of a hang out for locals.
 Everyone seemed to know each other and kept switching tables – eating here sort of felt like being at a wedding.

 Have an ice [cream] coffee in Petra

 I think just about all of the tourists I saw on Mallorca were German.
-I don’t know if we just happened to hang out in the German areas or if all the Germans in the world were holidaying on Mallorca while we were there, but it was pretty crazy!
+I don’t know if I just happen always to hang out in the German areas or if all the Germans in the world holiday on Mallorca while I’m there, but it was pretty crazy!

 But one of the things I loved about there being so many German tourists around was that a lot of the cafés serve “ice coffee,” which in most of the world means coffee served over ice, but in Germany means coffee served with a couple of scoops of vanilla ice cream in it.
 At least, I think this was because of the Germans – or is it a Spanish thing too?